 - “How would you like to follow up on this conversation?”

 3. OSKAR Coaching Model

-Another solution-based sales coaching model, the OSKAR model, seeks to emphasise the progress and positives of your team’s efforts.
+Another solution-based sales coaching model, the OSKAR model, seeks to emphasize the progress and positives of your team’s efforts.
 Like many models, it supports the coachee in understanding how to bridge the “gap” between their current position and future desires.
 Developed by coaches Mark McKergow and Paul Z. Jackson in 2002, the simple coaching model framework contains five simple steps:

-The focus of the first stage of the OSKAR coaching model is on coaches supporting the coachee in understanding and verbalising what they want to achieve from the coaching session.
+The focus of the first stage of the OSKAR coaching model is on coaches supporting the coachee in understanding and verbalizing what they want to achieve from the coaching session.
 To help open up your coachee, you could ask questions like: